 About Us

 We are a team of educators and researchers that is passionate about creating opportunities for students to engage authentically in science.
 We received a grant from the U.S. National Science Foundation (grant no. 2009212) to create the materials on this website and study their effectiveness.
 Our goal was to learn what helps teachers bring participatory science into their classrooms to engage students with standards-aligned science content and practices.
+You can read much more about our work in the Publications section.
 Our six-year study was titled Supporting Teacher Learning for Effective School-Based Citizen Science (TL4CS for short).
 You can reach us at tl4cs@horizon-research.com.